CCHMP NEWS STORIES

 mosquito netting, and more.
 Additionally, they visited two other villages,

 bringing them badly-needed school supplies and dental fluoride treatments.
-One

 boy who really tugged at Christina’s heartstrings during her visit was named